enso-managers/home/index.md

 ## Methods

 We focus on use cases, system architecture, benefits and costs.
+We understand and believe in agile projects:
 Comprehensible interim results create the conditions for continuous and targeted improvement.
-We employ innovative tooling based on knowledge graphs that is made available as open source software.
+We employ innovative tooling based on property graphs that is made available as open source software.

 ## Voluntary Projects

-Since 2014 we are leading a project improve collaboration in the end-to end product lifecycle: [SpecIF](https://specif.de) is an initiative to integrate partial models from different sources and notations to obtain an overaching knowledge graph.
+Since 2014 we are leading a project improve collaboration in the end-to end product lifecycle: [SpecIF](https://specif.de) is an initiative to integrate partial models from different sources and notations to obtain an overaching property graph.

 <ul>
   <li><a href="https://specif.de" target="_blank">Specification Integration Facility (SpecIF)</a> with</li>